Pittsfield, Massachusetts: Education

-Pittsfield operates a public school system which has more than 6,000 students.
+Pittsfield operates a public school system, which has more than 6,000 students.
 There are eight elementary schools (Allendale, Robert T. Capeless, Crosby, Egremont, Morningside, Silvio O. Conte, Stearns and Williams), two middle schools (Theodore Herberg and John T. Reid), two high schools (Pittsfield High School and Taconic High School), and one private school (Miss Hall's School).
 The high schools both offer internal vocational programs.
 Students also come to the high schools from neighboring Richmond.
 There were two parochial schools open for many decades, but both recently closed (Saint Mark's for elementary and middle school students, and St. Joseph Central High School for high school students).

 Pittsfield is the home to the main campus of Berkshire Community College and Mildred Elley's Pittsfield campus.
 The nearest state college is the Massachusetts College of Liberal Arts in North Adams, and the nearest state university is Westfield State University.
-The nearest private colleges are Williams College in Williamstown and Bard College at Simon's Rock in Great Barrington.
+The nearest private college is Williams College in Williamstown.
 In addition, the Berkshire Music School, a non-profit music school, offers private and group lessons in multiple instruments.